Winter 2026 - 3 Credit Hours

 - The entire problem, not just the disputed parts, may be reviewed.
 Thus, it is possible to receive a lower grade than before.

-- There will be no regrading for the final exam nor any grade changes after the final exam.
+- There is no grade changes after the final exam.

 Grades